0xvpr/SCCT-Trainer/README.md

 I originally planned to hook DirectX for an internally hooked GUI, but getting mingw's ld
 to recognize <code>detours.h</code> was more work that it was really worth so it was abandoned.
-It seems that C++ is much better suited for these types of tasks anyway, so the C++ version
+It seems that C++ is much better suited for these types of tasks anyway.
-supports it.

 ### How it works
 Use any DLL injector that you are comfortable with to inject the file into the <code>splintercell3.exe</code> process.